-Save up to 20% on the price of your tickets!
-It's easy...
-Become a member today!
-If you are already a member, log in to get your member rate.
-The Female Spies of WWII Evening Program Thursday, January 7, 2021 - 6:30 p.m.
-ET Code: 1H0560 Tickets Login $20 - Member 0 1 2 3 4 5 6 7 8 9 10 $25 - Non-Member Resize text remove add "Les Marguerites" (“The daisies will bloom at night”), a painting of Virginia Hall as a wireless operator in France, by Jeffrey W. Bass, 2006 STREAMING PROGRAM INFORMATION This program is part of our Smithsonian Associates Streaming series.
+This program is over.
+Hope you didn't miss it!
+Browse other programs we offer The Female Spies of WWII Evening Program Evening Lecture/Seminar Thursday, January 7, 2021 - 6:30 p.m. to 8:00 p.m.
+ET Code: 1H0560 Location: This program is part of ourSmithsonian Associates Streaming series.
+Select your Tickets $20 Member $25 Non-Member Resize text "Les Marguerites" (“The daisies will bloom at night”), a painting of Virginia Hall as a wireless operator in France, by Jeffrey W. Bass, 2006 STREAMING PROGRAM INFORMATION This program is part of our Smithsonian Associates Streaming series.
 Platform: Zoom Online registration is required.
 If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.
-PROGRAM DESCRIPTION The Office of Strategic Services (OSS) was established during World War II to be America’s first modern spy service.
+The Office of Strategic Services (OSS) was established during World War II to be America’s first modern spy service.
 At its peak in late 1944, the agency had nearly 13,000 members and one out of every three was a woman.
 Much more than clerks or nurses, they were engaged in every department of the OSS, from running guerilla operations behind enemy lines, to conducting classic espionage, coding and decoding messages, creating propaganda, analyzing incoming messages, and producing intelligence reports that informed policymakers.
 A few, like Virginia Hall, have become the subjects of books and films, but most have stayed out of the public spotlight.
 Brent Geary, a career officer in the CIA’s Directorate of Analysis and Randy Burkett, career officer in the Directorate of Operations, share the stories of some of these remarkable professionals who fought both the Nazis and the gender stereotypes of the time to help win the war and create the foundation for the modern CIA and U.S. military special forces.
-UPDATED PATRON INFORMATION Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.
+Patron Information Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.
 Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.
 View Common FAQs about our Streaming Programs on Zoom.
 OTHER CONNECTIONS Learn more about one of the subjects of the recent film A Call to Spy, Virginia Hall.
 Labeled by Germany as the most dangerous of all Allied spies, nabbing the “lady with a limp” became an obsession for the Gestapo.
-This program is part of ourSmithsonian Associates Streaming series.